AntonioFasano/SienaR/README.md

     Use setCourse(Entry) to select one.

 The number in the first column is used to select the course.
 It could be repeated if the course belongs to more programmes.
+As the output of `getCourses()` suggests, we can use it to select a course by means of its related entry.
+Before doing this, we want to get an overview of enrolled students for the next available sittings from a given date.
+To achieve this we can use a line similar to this:

+    getSummary(as.Date('2021-10-04'))

+This will give the next available sitting for each course starting from 04 October 2021.
+Note how the passed date uses the special date notation: `as.Date("year/month/day")`.
+The output will be similar to the following:

+    Asked date 2021-10-04

+    Enrolled Students
+    2021-10-05 Banking Management 15
-As suggested, to make, say, Financial Engineering current, use:
+    2021-10-05 Financial Engineering 10
+    2021-10-05 Financial Investments and Risk Management 13

+This implies that for the asked date the next sitting is available for each course on 05 October 2021 with the shown enrolled students.
+If no date argument is given to `getSummary()`, then the current day is used.

+If we want to read or make modifications to a specific course, we need to make it current.
+As noted before, this is done using the course entry returned by `getCourses()`.
+Given the output of this function just shown above, if we want to make current, say, the the Financial Engineering course, we use:

     setCourse(2)